 As Cathie looks to the future, she says the next year at Place is all about property management growth.

 “There’s a lot more confidence within the PM business as a whole.
-We now have a BDM growth club with set goals.
+We now have a BDM growth club with set goals,” she says.

 “In the interim we’ve hired two new people, both recommended by the sales department, and I now speak at every sales meeting as we look to lift sales referrals from 30 to 80 per cent.